Jamye Rico, President

-Jamye Rico is a Licensed Professional Counselor located at A Children’s Counseling Center in Colorado Springs.
+Jamye Rico is a Licensed Professional Counselor and Registered Play Therapist- Supervisor located at A Children’s Counseling Center in Colorado Springs.
 She is a graduate of University of Colorado – Colorado Springs with her BA in Psychology.
 She then continued her education at the University of Phoenix – Colorado Springs and completed her Masters degree in Community Counseling.
 Jamye specializes in working with children and families in both Play and Family Therapy settings.
-She has over 16 years of experience working with children and families and she is currently working toward a Registered Play Therapist Supervisor credential.